lineality/Online_Voting_Using_One_Time_Pads/README.md

 - physical site destruction
 - distributed systems vs. centralized systems: e.g. social engineering attacks and the byzantine generals problem, smart contracts, etc.

+## adversarial and stochastic
+- adversarial and stochastic inputs to automated coordinated decision making (indeterminate incompetence and malice

 # Security: Types of 'encryption' that cannot be broken:
 - one time pads